ITU-BDSA23-GROUP4/Chirp/Docs/BuildTestReleaseAndDeployment.md

 <!-- Illustrate with a UML activity diagram how your Chirp! applications are build, tested, released, and deployed.
 That is, illustrate the flow of activities in your respective GitHub Actions workflows. -->

 <!-- Describe briefly the illustration, i.e., how you application is built, tested, released, and deployed. -->
-### Github workflows
+### GitHub workflows
-In this section we will go over the github workflows and how they work and  use for the flow of the project.
+To ensure the flow of the project, we use a tool developed by GitHub known as.
+GitHub Action, otherwise known as workflow.
 This will also entail when the workflows are activated and used.
 #### Build and Test
-The build and test work flow can be found on (Appendix?).
-Here we can see an activity diagram that shows how the github make sure what is merged into main.
-This workflow is ran on a pull request every time a commit is being made to the branch in the pull request.
-This is to ensure that the main will still work by building the project with dotnet and the test that has been made for the project.
-By running the test as well will make sure that if the new changes that the new branch is adding still work with the code already on main.
-If anything fails it will stop and prevent the branch from being merged into main.
+The build and test workflow can be found in (appendix?).
+The activity diagram shows how GitHub ensures what is merged into main.
+This workflow is run on a pull request every time a commit is made to the branch in the pull request.
+This is to ensure that main will still work by building the project with dotnet and tests made for the project.
+ Because it runs the tests as well, it ensures that any incoming changes do not affect the functionality.
+If anything fails, it will stop and prevent the branch from merging into main.
 #### Publish and release
-This workflow is made to automate the creation of a github release when a tag is added (Appendix?) it will next time create a release of the tag.
-But first the workflow builds a version for Windows, MacOS and Linux.
-After that it will zip the files and adding them to the release if a release was made.
+This workflow is made to automate the creation of a GitHub release when a tag is added (Appendix?).
+It will create a release of the tag.
+But first, the workflow builds a version for Windows, MacOS and Linux.
+After that, it will zip the files and add them to the release if a release was made.
 #### Build and deploy
-This workflow can be seen her (Appendix?).
-The workflow is made so it will build the program and runs the publish command to build a version for linux to be ran on the azure wep app.
-After the publish part it uploads the artifacts so the next job can use the files.
-The deploy job will the download the artifact and use the files to deploy to our azure web app.
+This workflow can be seen here (Appendix?).
+The workflow is made so it will build the program and run the "publish" command to build a version for Linux to be run on the Azure web app.
+After the publish command, it uploads the artifacts so the next job can use the files.
+The deploy job will download the artefact and use the files to deploy to our Azure web app.
 <br>
 ...............................................
 <br>